 That’s why Arkose Labs has created a new protection feature called “Welcome To The Internet”.
 It’s designed to detect and root out digital criminals using automated attacks, while still easily enabling those who are digital newbies to be able to access and purchase from online retailers, open bank accounts, send and receive payments, and all the other conveniences the modern digital world allows for.

 Welcome To The Internet is a friendly greeting for those who are new to the internet.
 If an Arkose Labs customer opts to use this feature, any new user with a never-seen-before device or IP address, and who arrives at the site to register as a new user, will be asked to complete a simple challenge in order to proceed.
 These challenges are designed to be easily completed by humans and create as little friction as possible for authentic users.

-To solve this challenge, our fraudster would have to custom-write scripts specifically for the task, spending an immense amount of time and money– something that most criminal enterprises wouldn’t bother to do when there are easier targets available.
-Even if the fraudster did make that investment, our enforcement protocol constantly adapts and presents new and unique images, forcing the effort to be spent again and again.
+To solve this challenge, our bad actor would have to custom-write scripts specifically for the task, spending an immense amount of time and money-- something that most criminal enterprises wouldn’t bother to do when there are easier targets available.
+Even if the attacker did make that investment, our enforcement protocol constantly adapts and presents new and unique images, forcing the effort to be spent again and again.